edgecase/vim-config/README.md

 ## Customizing

-Customizations can be added to .vim/custom_config/username.vim and .vim/custom_config.username.gvim, where username == `whoami`.
+Customizations can be added to `.vim/custom_config/username.vim` and `.vim/custom_config.username.gvim`, where username == `whoami`.
 When Vim starts up, it will look for customization files matching the name of the currently logged-in user.

-You can add custom plugins by registering them in this custom config file with the same Bundle "plugin-repo-url" syntax used in the common_config/plugin_config.vim, and then performing steps 3 & 4 from the install steps above.
+You can add custom plugins by registering them in this custom config file with the same `Bundle "plugin-repo-url"` syntax used in the `.vim/common_config/plugin_config.vim`, and then performing steps 3 & 4 from the install steps above.

 ## TODO